Four things you should know about Blockchain

-As venture capitalist Marc Andreessen recently wrote, it “gives us, for the first time, a way for one Internet user to transfer a unique piece of digital property to another Internet user, such that the transfer is guaranteed to be safe and secure, everyone knows that the transfer has taken place, and nobody can challenge the legitimacy of the transfer.”
+[blockquote]"Everyone knows that the transfer has taken place, and nobody can challenge the legitimacy"[/blockquote] As venture capitalist Marc Andreessen recently wrote, it “gives us, for the first time, a way for one Internet user to transfer a unique piece of digital property to another Internet user, such that the transfer is guaranteed to be safe and secure, everyone knows that the transfer has taken place, and nobody can challenge the legitimacy of the transfer.”

 Darmawan even recorded his wedding day by putting his vows against a series of transactions on the Blockchain ledger, ensuring that they will always be kept as an unaltered digital record.

 3. How could Blockchain affect government?